Can you deliberately shape company culture?

 - “Who you are and who you aspire to be"

 - “A group of people repeating behaviours"

-While it’s a small company, Timetastic has a clear culture that Gary and the team have worked hard to shape.
-It’s a pro-holiday, pro-employee, digital-first, ethical operation.
+While we are undoubtedly a small company, Timetastic has a clear culture that Gary and the team have worked hard to shape.
+We're a pro-holiday, pro-employee, digital-first, ethical operation.

 These values have been built up over time, but they’re not kept secret.
-Customers and new employees know what they’re signing up for.
+Our customers and new team members know what they’re signing up for.
 (Maybe a culture deck is on the cards soon, to make it crystal clear.)